-Turtles
+Sea Turtles

-WWF continues to believe that CMM 2008-03 for the Conservation and Management of Sea Turtles has not demonstrably reduced bycatch impacts on threatened and endangered sea turtles in the region, and that the cumulative impact of increasing numbers of longline vessels in the WCPO on sea turtles remains problematic.
-With no evidence of CMM 2008-03 having slowed or reversed negative trends on threatened and endangered sea turtle populations, the burden of proof remains on the WCPFC to demonstrate that sea turtle bycatch impacts in tuna operations are being minimized.
+WWF continues to believe that CMM 2008-03 for the Conservation and Management of Sea Turtles has not demonstrably reduced bycatch impacts on threatened and endangered sea turtles in the region.
+The cumulative impact of increasing numbers of longline vessels in the WCPO on sea turtles remains problematic, and there has been insufficient uptake of proven bycatch mitigation measures such as circle hook and/or finfish bait.
+All 6 species of sea turtles in the WCPO remain threatened or endangered.
+With no evidence of CMM 2008-03 having slowed or reversed negative trends on threatened and endangered sea turtle populations, the burden of proof remains on the WCPFC to demonstrate that sea turtle bycatch impacts in tuna operations are being minimized, and to take stronger measures if they are not being minimized.

-WWF believes that there exists a strong basis for revising CMM 2008-03 to: ensure more suitable requirements for the determination of optimal bycatch mitigation packages (i.e. circle hooks and/or other measures) for individual fisheries; reduce the ambiguity in language; and improve the definition of the desired outcomes of the CMM.
+WWF believes that there exists a strong basis for revising CMM 2008-03 to: (1) ensure more suitable requirements for the determination of optimal bycatch mitigation packages (i.e. circle hooks and/or other measures, such as finfish bait) for individual fisheries; (2) reduce the ambiguity in language; and (3) improve the definition of the desired outcomes of the CMM.
 Moreover, evidence suggests that the WCPFC and member states have not suitably monitored the CMM for effectiveness with some parts of the CMM distinguished as providing "excessive room for creative compliance."
-While CMM 2008-03 requires all longline vessels to carry turtle dehookers and line cutters, WCPFC has provided no monitoring and evaluation of the effectiveness of this requirement, and only a small fraction of member countries have conducted dedicated research on sea turtle mitigation techniques.
+While CMM 2008-03 requires all longline vessels to carry turtle de-hookers and line cutters, WCPFC has provided no monitoring and evaluation of the effectiveness of this requirement, and only a small fraction of member countries have conducted dedicated research on sea turtle mitigation techniques.
 Indeed, as recently as 2010 over three quarters of CCMs either did not report on compliance with CMM 2008-03 or did not meet all the CMM measures.
 Furthermore, only a small fraction of member countries have conducted dedicated research on sea turtle mitigation techniques, and current observer coverage falls well below the recommended level for effectively determining optimal mitigation approaches (i.e. 10% coverage over 3 years).

 The precautionary principle requires that all CCMs must determine optimal bycatch mitigation strategies based on research and sound science.
 Most importantly, WWF believes that the WCPFC should reconsider CMM 2008-03 in light of new information available regarding fisheries impacts on sea turtles and the impacts of various mitigation measures on turtle bycatch.
-Specifically, recent studies in the Eastern Pacific Ocean further confirm the positive impact of turtle bycatch mitigation using circle hooks, thereby indicating a need for further consideration and adoption of circle hooks in the WCPO longline fisheries.
+Specifically, recent studies in the Eastern Pacific Ocean, as well as at-sea trials by WWF in Vietnam and Papua New Guinea, further confirm the positive impact of turtle bycatch mitigation using circle hooks, thereby indicating a need for further consideration and adoption of circle hooks in the WCPO longline fisheries.

-With respect to sea turtles, WWF recommends the SC:
+WWF recommends the SC: